Choosing and booking a train ticket

 For your convenience, our booking tool will also attempt to find the relevant rail pass and reservations corresponding to any multi-city itinerary.
 Look for a box above the train schedules prompting you to cost compare traveling with tickets versus the cost of traveling with a rail pass.

 Are the fares offered on your website based on live availability?

 Yes, in most cases.
 The fares displayed on our website are based on current seat availability at the time you requested the fares and schedules for your itinerary.
 Rail Europe’s booking engine has a direct link to the inventory of many European rail carriers including SNCF, Eurostar, Thalys, RENFE, the UK’s Association Of Train Operating Companies and many more.

 However, for some routes, we can only display a cached price at the time of quotation, based on generally available fares for those trains.
 Actual confirmation of space and fare takes place upon completion of your order.
 If there are any issues, you’ll be contacted.

 Do the prices quoted on the website include all fees and taxes?

 Fares quoted in our booking engine do not include fees.
 Depending on the booking delivery method you choose some fees may apply, like a Shipping & Handling Fee or a Rail Europe Booking Fee.
 These fees will be assessed at checkout when you choose your booking delivery method.
 Rail Europe does not collect sale tax on its products.

 Yes, on certain rail lines.
 There are two types of e-tickets:

-- Print at Home e-ticket: the ticket is issued as a PDF which may either be emailed to you, or downloaded via a link contained in your invoice.
-You only need to print the PDF to board the train.
+- The first type of e-tickets are those issued as a PDF’s which will be emailed to you and can be downloaded via a link contained in your Rail Europe email confirmation.
+You must print the PDF (using a printer) and bring your ticket with you to board the train.

 What ways can a train ticket be issued?
 Paper? e-tickets?